AlexandreDecan/sismic/README.md

 `pyss` provides a set of tools related to statechart manipulation and execution.
 In particular, `pyss` provides:
- - A Python data structure to store and manipulate statecharts
+ - An easy way to define statecharts using YAML
- - A easy way to define statecharts using YAML
+ - Discrete, step-by-step, statechart simulation following SCXML semantic
- - Statecharts simulators (SCXML semantic, no language restriction!)
+ - Built-in support for Python code, can be easily extended to other languages
  - A base framework for model-based testing

 Example of a YAML definition of a state chart for an elevator: